Roman-Blinkov/kubernaughty/docs/part3-whats-in-the-box.md

 0 - aks-agentpool-57418505-vmss000000
 ```

-All it does is wrap the awesome plugin above and dynamically build a host map.
+All it does is wrap the `kubectl-plugin-ssh-jumps` plugin above and dynamically
+build a host map so you can run `aksportal 0` to jump into node 0.

 [![asciicast](https://asciinema.org/a/295438.svg)](https://asciinema.org/a/295438)

 <a name="recap"></a>
-## Just checking
+## Quick Recap

-Lets quickly recap the state of the cluster from the 'black box' point of view,
+Lets recap the state of the cluster from the 'black box' point of view,
 remember I haven't logged into kubernetes proper yet:

 Nodes (and uname output):